-The Trial Chamber found that Vidoje Blagojević knew of the principal perpetrators' intent to destroy in whole or in part the Bosnian Muslim group as such.
-The Trial Chamber inferred this knowledge from all the circumstances that surrounded the take-over of the Srebrenica enclave and the acts directed at the Bosnian Muslim population which followed.
-Accordingly, the Trial Chamber found that Vidoje Blagojević is guilty of complicity in genocide by aiding and abetting genocide.
+The Chamber found that Blagojević knew of the principal perpetrators' intent to destroy in whole or in part the Bosnian Muslim group as such.
+The Chamber inferred this knowledge from all the circumstances that surrounded the take-over of the Srebrenica enclave and the acts directed at the Bosnian Muslim population which followed.
+Accordingly, the Chamber found that Blagojević was guilty of complicity in genocide by aiding and abetting genocide.